 - Create a Store object and a store record within it

-- Ensure you have angular-CLI installed on your local machine in order to use the templates
+- Ensure you have node.js and angular-CLI installed on your local machine in order to use the templates

 To install the SDK and dependent libraries

 Type npm install and press Enter on your keyboard.

 The SDK and dependent libraries are ready for use.

 In case you face issues installing the SDK, you may need to authenticate using your Github token.